Spessard Holland: Early political career

 Holland's return to his law practice was short-lived; he accepted an appointment as the Polk County prosecutor in late 1919.
 He left that position after being elected to a four-year term as a county judge in 1920.
 Re-elected in 1924, Holland left the judgeship at the end of his second term, in 1929.
-He then returned to private law practice, joining William F. Bevis in the firm of Holland & Bevis.
+He then returned to private law practice, joining William F. Bevis to establish the firm of Holland & Bevis in Bartow.
 The firm grew rapidly, eventually becoming a large international law firm that still exists today as Holland & Knight.

 In 1932, Holland was elected to the Florida Senate, where he served eight years.
 During his two terms, Holland was noted for his strong advocacy for public schools; as a member of the school committee, he drafted and cosponsored the Florida School Code and supported legislation that raised teachers' pay and retirement benefits.
 Holland also supported workers' compensation, tax cuts, and unemployment insurance.
 He was strongly opposed to both the sales tax and the poll tax, the latter of which he worked with fellow state Senator Ernest R. Graham to repeal in 1937.

 Although Holland supported discrimination against African-American voters, he opposed the poll tax because he viewed it as a form of wealth discrimination that made voting difficult for both poor whites and poor African-Americans.
 Publicly, Holland cited two reasons for his opposition to the poll tax.
 The first was that he thought it allowed politicians to "buy" their way into office through political machines.
 Secondly, he thought that eliminating the poll tax would increase voter turnout in elections.